himanshu2406/CNN-ai-pneumonia-detection/README.md

 Discord server with ready to use Ai Doctor : https://discord.gg/ZUGVPSS

-Soon open-sourcing the Discord bot Source code ! <3
+## The discord bot is now open source ! : https://github.com/himanshu2406/Ai-Doctor

 Detects whether a person has pneumonia or not based on a chest X-ray ; Has an accuracy of 98+ .